Niagara Falls in Winter: Tips and Things to Do (2026)

 The SkyWheel was built in Niagara Falls as a replica of the London Eye.
 Its a 175-feet tall ferris wheel and consists of weather-controlled gondolas – which keeps you somewhat warm in the winter months.

-The SkyWheel is open year-round and its a great way to get a view of the surrounding land (and stay relatively warm in the process.)
+The SkyWheel is open year-round and its a great way to get a view of the surrounding land and stay relatively warm in the process.

 When you ride the SkyWheeel, you do three full rotations and the ride lasts about 10 minutes.
 Up to 9 people fit in the gondolas, so more than big enough for the whole family or a bachelor party.

-The SkyWheel is open from 10am to midnight each day – so you have the option of a daytime wintery lay of the land, or seeing Niagara Falls all lit up from the night sky.
+The SkyWheel is open from 10am to midnight each day – so you have the option of a daytime wintery lay of the land, or seeing Niagara Falls all lit up different colours from the night sky.

 The SkyWheel is located on Clifton Hill, which is the big touristy shopping district in Niagara Falls.
 Its about a 15 minute walk from the falls.
 Tickets for the SkyWheel can be bought at the gate, or in advance to save time.

-Grab your SkyWheel Admission Ticket here
+Grab a SkyWheel Admission Ticket here on Viator ($17 per adult)

-5. Do the Journey Behind the Falls experience (Canada)
+5. Do the Journey Behind the Falls experience

 The Journey Behind the Falls experience is the closest you can get to the falls, and even provides a chance to walk behind the falls.